 When a low battery voltage alarm is displayed, replace the batteries within a week.
 Otherwise, the absolute position data held by the pulse coder will be lost.

-Refer to the maintenance section of the operator's manual or programming manual for details of the battery replacement procedure.
+Refer to the FANUC SERVO MOTOR βi series for details of the battery replacement procedure.

 3. Fuse replacement